poseidon-framework/poseidon-framework.github.io/trident.md

 Instead of validating entire packages with `-d` you can also apply it to individual files and package components: `--pyml` (POSEIDON.yml), `-p | --inFormat + --genoFile + --snpFile + --indFile` (genotype data), `--janno` (.janno file), `--ssf` (.ssf file) or `--bib` (.bib file).
 In this case `validate` attempts to read and parse the respecitve files individually and reports any issues it encounters.
 Note that this considers the files in isolation and does not include any cross-file consistency checks.

-When applied to packages, `validate` tries to ensure that each package adheres to the [schema definition](standard).
+When applied to packages, `validate` tries to ensure that each package adheres to the Poseidon package specification.
 Here is a list of what is checked:

 - Structural correctness of the POSEIDON.yml file.
 - Presence of all files references in the POSEIDON.yml file.